andela-wcyn/bucketlist-frontend/README.md

 - Type: `npm start`
     This launches the TypeScript compiler (tsc) to compile the application and wait for changes.
     It also starts the lite-server and launches the browser to run the application.

+To ensure a good user experience while loading the application, ensure that internet connection is available in order to download the various resources that are pulled from the web.